 Part of the growth is coming from the company’s new markets such as the US and new territories in central Europe.
 This achievement awarded Funding Circle a financial round of $100 million in the beginning of 2017, the largest European fintech round since 2015.
 According to Zirra, the valuation now stands on between $1.3B-$1.4B, a little above the $1B valuation the company got after raising money in 2015.

-The giant financial round was raised not only to expand geographically, but also to supply governments around the world with the confidence that the company is on stable grounds.
+The giant financial round was raised not only to expand geographically but also to supply governments around the world with the confidence that the company is on stable grounds.

 The company is lending money around the world, but its base is still profoundly British.
 Out of its 60,000 investors, 55,000 of them are UK-based retail investors.
 2017 will be the year that Funding Circle will be tested upon its success to bring US retail investors to its platform and acquire more local companies.

 After taking over the p2p lending scene, topping Zopa, the popular lending service, Funding Circle will have to tackle quite a few challenges abroad.
-It will have to address regulatory issues of each market it enters, and may need to solve it by acquiring local companies.
-In the US, and already in Europe, Funding Circle will find crowded market and will have to display a strong differentiating factor in order to surpass the clutter.
+It will have to address regulatory issues of each market it enters and may need to solve it by acquiring local companies.
+In the US, and already in Europe, Funding Circle will find a crowded market and will have to display a strong differentiating factor in order to surpass the clutter.

 And finally, after a hot year, the British p2p lending is on the verge of cooling after FCA’s announcement on the “evidence of potential investor detriment” that demands “strengthening rules in the area.”

-Shazam is one of the single favorable consumer apps that is still making it to our phone screen and stays there for the time we’ll need it on the road or while watching a movie at home.
+Shazam is one of the single favorable consumer apps that are still making it to our phone screen and stays there for the time we’ll need it on the road or while watching a movie at home.
 It allows as much as 400 million users to identify songs, as well as TV programs, movies, and advertisements.
 Adding about 10 million downloads per month, Shazam is still one of the leading iPhone apps of all time – when it comes to downloads.
 A veteran service, founded in 2002, Shazam is estimated by Zirra at $1.2B-$1.3B.
-In case Amazon or Apple would like to acquire the company, price can go up to $2.2B.
-According to Zirra, Shazam’s chances of going to an exit in the next 3 years is high, and estimated at about 70%.
+In case Amazon or Apple would like to acquire the company, the price can go up to $2.2B.
+According to Zirra, Shazam’s chances of going to an exit in the next 3 years is high and estimated at about 70%.

 After partnering with entertainment companies such as Spotify, AMC and A+E, and artists such as Coldplay, One Direction, and Usher in order to sell more advertising spaces on the Shazam apps, the company now wants to identify products found on retail stores.